 Input principal amount, interest rate, tenure, and compounding frequency (monthly, quarterly, annually).
 The calculator shows maturity amount, interest earned, and effective yield.
 For example, ₹5 lakh at 7% over 5 years with quarterly compounding yields ₹7.04 lakh.
 Compare banks like SBI (7%) or HDFC (7.5%) to find the best plan.

 Use our Fixed Deposit Calculator to plan investments.
-For instance, ₹2 lakh at 7.25% over 400 days (SBI’s Amrit Vrishti) yields ₹2.16 lakh.
+For example, ₹2 lakh at 7.25% over 400 days (SBI’s Amrit Vrishti) yields ₹2.16 lakh.
 Opt for tax-saving FDs for Section 80C benefits.
 Check premature withdrawal penalties (0.5–1%) for flexibility.

 Start Now: Calculate your FD returns for FY 2025-26 with our Fixed Deposit Calculator and invest wisely!